wow-actions/wip/README.md

 > A Github Action to mark a pull request commits with pending state if it finds specified terms in the pull request title or label.

 By default, this action is setting a pull request commits state to pending if it finds one of the following terms in the pull request title or label.
-And all terms are case insensitive.
+All terms are case insensitive.

 - wip
 - rfc